sourcegraph/about/blogposts/powerful-code-search-for-bitbucket-server.md

 <br />

 Today, we're bringing fast, powerful code search to the thousands of development teams on Bitbucket Server.
-With Sourcegraph Server 2.6, we've built out native support for Bitbucket Server to make it easier to get code search across all your Bitbucket Server repositories.
+With Sourcegraph 2.6, we've built out native support for Bitbucket Server to make it easier to get code search across all your Bitbucket Server repositories.

 Follow these 4 steps to get code search for your Bitbucket Server code:

-1. [Spin up a Sourcegraph Server instance](/docs/server) (or use the [Data Center deployment option](https://about.sourcegraph.com/docs/server/datacenter) on Kubernetes for massive scale)
+1. [Spin up a Sourcegraph instance](https://docs.sourcegraph.com/admin) (or use the [cluster deployment option](https://docs.sourcegraph.com/admin/install/cluster) on Kubernetes for massive scale)
 2. Click **Configuration** in the site admin menu.
 3. Click **Add Bitbucket Server repositories** and fill in the fields in the generated `bitbucketServer` configuration option.